 You can put jointly held property into a living trust, but what can be placed in the trust relies on the structure of the trust itself.

 One simple way to put jointly held property into a living trust is to create a joint trust.
 With a joint living trust, you and another person own the trust and the assets it may contain.
 If one of you dies, the assets stay in the trust for the other person without that other person having to do anything about it.

 If you have jointly owned property but a separate trust, you can also put your interest in the trust.
 For instance, if you hold a property as a joint tenant with a parent and you want to protect your rights to it, you could put your ownership in a trust.
 This won't affect the rights of the parent, but if something happens to you, whatever interest you have in the property will be handled by the trust instead of going through probate.

 When you are married and live in a state with community property laws — usually one in the western United States — a joint trust can make particularly good sense.
 In those states, assets that a married couple have are typically owned together rather than separately.
 As such, blending them in a second trust just matches what the reality of their ownership would be.
 This is different from a non-community property state, where you and a spouse can have separate assets if you wish.

 When Trusts Aren't Necessary

-The primary benefit of a living trust -- especially a revocable one -- is the ability to keep the assets in the trust out of probate.
+The primary benefit of a living trust — especially a revocable one — is the ability to keep the assets in the trust out of probate.
 However, when assets are held jointly, they usually stay out of probate anyway when they pass between the joint owners.
-If you and your father own something jointly, for example, it shouldn't have to go through probate when your father dies.
-Transfers between spouses also usually avoid probate.
+If you and your father own something jointly, for example, it shouldn't have to go through probate when your father passes away.
+Transfers between spouses usually avoid probate as well.
 As such, you might not need a trust at all for your jointly held assets.